mailhog/MailHog/docs/CONFIG.md

 If you have MailHog behind a firewall, you'll need ports `8025` and `8080` by default.

-You can override this using `-api-bind-addr`, `-api-bind-addr` and `-api-bind-addr` configuration options.
+You can override this using `-api-bind-addr`, `-ui-bind-addr` and `-smtp-bind-addr` configuration options.

 If you're using MailHog behind a reverse proxy, e.g. nginx, make sure WebSocket connections are also supported and configured - see [this issue](https://github.com/mailhog/MailHog/issues/117) for information.